* Attention: updated opening in September *

 - Sanitary building

-All rooms are disinfected several times a day.
+All rooms still are disinfected several times a day.

 - Bar and terrace

 The terrace opens with the necessary distance between the tables.
-Maximum 1 family per table, with a maximum of 6 persons.
 Drinks and meals can also be consumed at your pitch.

 - Animation room

-The animation room is closed.
+The animation room stays closed for a while.
 Lending of books and/or games is possible on request.

 - What if you don't feel well?